Intervue/Data-structures-algorithms-for-interviews/README.md

 ## Graphs

 - Most of the graph questions revolves around finding the adjacent nodes and doing operations on it.
 Finding adjacent nodes is easy as you can get it from the matrix easily by seeing if the value corresponding to that vertex and some i is 1 and that it has to be unvisited.
-So basically we either do DFS or BFS
+So basically we either do DFS or BFS.
+- When path between two vertices is to be found, they need not be connected directly

 ## Advanced algos